The Crossroads Blues Society, or CBS for short, is a 501(c)3 non-profit

-It is published in full color and distributed to our members, record
+It is published and distributed to our members, record

 companies and other blues industry organizations.
-It is published in full color both electronically and in hard copy.
-Each issue usually contains at least two dozen reviews of recently released CDs.
+It is published in full color electronically (up to 24 pages) and in black and white as a 12 page hard copy.
+Each issue usually contains at least two dozen reviews of recently released CDs, DVDs and books.